 I used this candy mold but you can find others if you like.

-I dried them overnight but if you place them a foot or two away from the heat in your house, then they’ll dry even quicker.
+If you place the silicon mold about a foot or two away from the heat source in your house, then they’ll dry even quicker.

 After that, just pop ‘em out!
 And you’re all done.
 Sweet holiday cuteness and not for 40 pounds/dollars.